-The permittee shall report all overflows with the DMR submittal.
+The permittee shall report all overflows with the Discharge Monitoring Report submittal.
 These reports shall be summarized and reported in tabular format.
-The summaries shall include: date, time, duration, location, estimated volume, and cause of the overflow.
-They shall also include observed environmental impacts from the overflow; actions taken to address the overflow; and, the ultimate discharge location if not contained (e.g., storm sewer system, ditch, and tributary).
+The summaries shall include: the date, time, duration, location, estimated volume, and cause of the overflow; observed environmental impacts from the overflow; actions taken to address the overflow; and ultimate discharge location if not contained (e.g., storm sewer system, ditch, tributary).